EspressoSystems/espresso-sequencer/contracts/script/README.md

 1. Ensure that the salt has been updated in the `.env.contracts` file.
 The upgrade script retrieves the proxyAddress from the previous deployment by reading a file in the following path:
-1. Ensure that the salt has been updated in the `.env.contracts` file.
-The upgrade script retrieves the proxyAddress from the previous deployment by reading a file in the following path:
-    `script/output/defenderDeployments/$CONTRACT_NAME/$CHAIN_ID/$SALT.json`.
-It knows the salt from a previous deployment by reading the `saltHistory.json` file.
-Run the following command:

 ```bash
 source .env.contracts && \